plex1/Tof_PCB/README.md

 # Time-of-Flight (ToF) PCB

-Contains Optical Transceiver for lidar or optical communication applications.
+Contains optical transceiver for lidar or optical communication applications.

-Laser diode:
+Laser diode options:
 -  OPV310
+-  SPL90 (not extensively tested)
+   - Mods required: The A version of the NCP81074A of the MOSFET driver should be used.
+The supply voltage for the Mosfet driver should be increased from 5V to 12V.
+The peak power can be considerably increased with a higher voltage and lower shunt resistor value.
+In this case the duty cycle should be increased correspondingly for eye safety.

-Photo diodes (2 options):
+Photo diodes options:
 - MTAPD-06-013
 - SiPM MICRORB-10020-MLP-TR1